 My friend Jack had many quince trees at his farmhouse.
 So one day, I asked him what did you do of so many quinces.
 He told me about the jelly that he used to make from the quince.
 I requested him to make some for me and one day; he invited me to taste some.
 The taste of jelly was awesome and I learned the recipe from him.

 Making quince jelly takes some time and effort as you have to strain the quince for nearly 4-8 hours.
 Before straining, you even have to simmer it for 1 hr 30 mins, which adds some more effort.
 Then note the temperature with the help of a thermometer and then your quince jelly will be almost ready to eat.

 This jelly does take some effort and time, but it tastes very good.
 In order to make this jelly perfect, maintaining a proper temperature, boiling over low heat and many other factors are important, which are mentioned below.
-So let’s start by knowing what ingredients are required for making the perfect quince jelly.

 Ingredients for Quince Jelly